 If your anxiety has contributed to an eating disorder or addiction then therapy may be targeted at these issues.

-Depending on your diagnosis, prescription medication may also be recommended.
+Depending on your diagnosis and the severity of your condition, prescription medication may also be recommended.

 Anti-depressants and other prescribed medicines may enhance a person’s ability to partake and engage with non-pharmacological approaches.

-Supplements, such as St John’s Wart, Chamomile and Magnesium are examples of alternative medications that some alternative health practitioners prescribe.
+Supplements, such as St John’s Wart, Camomile and Magnesium are examples of alternative medications that some alternative health practitioners prescribe.

 Please ensure your GP is aware of any non-prescribed medications that you wish to take to avoid complications and drug interactions.